dgaydukov/cert-spring5/files/spring5.md

 ###### DispatcherServlet
 `org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests (it extends in the end `HttpServlet`).
 When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.
+Each `DispatcherServlet` has its own `WebApplicationContext`, which inherits all the beans already defined in the root `WebApplicationContext`.
+These inherited beans can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance.
+What the above quote from the documentation is saying is that if you have a `<bean>` declaration with the same name or id in both the root context and the servlet context, the servlet context one will overwrite the root context one.

 ###### Build .war file with pure java
 You can even build servlet app with pure [java](https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#java-servlet-webapp)